Molokai beaches

 Where is Molokai located?

-Nestled between Oahu and Maui, this hidden gem remains untouched by mass tourism, offering visitors an authentic Hawaiian experience like no other.
+Nestled between Oahu and Maui, this hidden gem remains untouched by mass tourism, offering visitors an authentic Hawaiian island experience like no other.
 Located in Maui County, Molokai stretches across approximately 260 square miles (673 square kilometers).
 Despite its small size and limited infrastructure, Moloka’i has managed to preserve its natural beauty and traditional way of life.

 What is the Population of Molokai?

+You may be wondering if Molokai is inhabited.
 Molokai’s population is estimated to be around 7,500 to 8,000 people.

 Who owns Molokai Island?